 One mark of respect for patients living with CF is to ensure that they are given the information and opportunity to make life choices, including having a substantial hand in determining how and when to accept dying.
 Often, discussion of transplantation is needed.
 In considering transplantation, patients need to weigh the merits of longer survival with a transplant against the uncertainty of getting a transplant and the ongoing (but different) burden of living with an organ transplant.

 Deteriorating patients need to discuss the eventuality of dying.
 Patients and their families need to know that most often dying is actually gentle and not profoundly symptomatic.
 When appropriate, palliative care Palliative care Dying patients can have needs that differ from those of other patients.
 So that their needs can be met, dying patients must first be identified.
 Before death, patients tend to follow 1 of 3... read more , including sufficient sedation, should be offered to ensure peaceful dying.
 A useful strategy for the patient to consider is to accept a time-limited trial of fully aggressive treatment when needed, but to agree in advance to parameters that indicate when to stop aggressive measures (see Do-Not-Resuscitate (DNR) Orders and Physician Orders for Life-Sustaining Treatment (POLST) Do-Not-Resuscitate (DNR) Orders and Physician Orders for Life-Sustaining Treatment (POLST) The do-not-resuscitate (DNR) order placed in a patient’s medical record by a physician informs the medical staff that CPR should not be done in the event of cardiac arrest.
 This order has been... read more ).

-Cystic fibrosis is caused by one of a large number of mutations of the gene for a protein called the cystic fibrosis transmembrane conductance regulator (CFTR), which regulates chloride and sodium transport across epithelial membranes.
+Cystic fibrosis is caused by carrying 2 variants of the gene for a protein called the cystic fibrosis transmembrane conductance regulator (CFTR), which regulates chloride, sodium, and bicarbonate transport across epithelial membranes.

 The main complications involve the lungs, with damage to the small and large airways and chronic and recurrent bacterial infections, particularly by Pseudomonas aeruginosa.